Rub21/osm_visualization/README.md

 then we check the size of imagen: in my cas is :  "width":1068, "height":1093

 #### Create a project in Tilemill:

 I create a project in Tilemill called sfbuildings: https://github.com/Rub21/osm_visualization/tree/master/tilemill-project/sfbuildings

-#### Do a config.json file
+#### Configuration in Projectmill

-we nned to configure this file https://github.com/Rub21/osm_visualization/blob/master/make-config.py : the exact line is:
+We need to configure this file https://github.com/Rub21/osm_visualization/blob/master/make-config.py, the exact lines are:

     project={
-            "source": "sfbuildings",
-            "destination": "sf"+ str(x),
+            "source": "sfbuildings", #name of projet in Tilemill "destination": "sf"+ str(x),
             "format": "png",
             "minzoom": 1,